-Gender: Your Guide – A Gender-Friendly Primer On What to Know, What to Say, and What to Do in the New Gender Culture by Lee Airton, Ph.D. is a book that should be on every bookcase in America.
-You don’t need to have a transgender child or family member to read this book.
+Gender: Your Guide - A Gender-Friendly Primer On What to Know, What to Say, and What to Do in the New Gender Culture by Lee Airton, Ph.D., is a book that should be on every bookcase in America.
+You don't need a transgender child or family member to read this book.

 The book is a resource for how best to support transgender people.
 Gender is an ever-evolving construct that can be hard to keep up with.
 In their book, Airton covers key concepts that allow us to exist in today's world.
 What to know, say, and do.